Quần Lợi Base Camp: 1972-5

 The ARVN took over the base and at the start of the Battle of An Lộc in April 1972 it was defended by a battalion of the 7th Regiment, 5th Division and was also the base for the 9th Regiment.
-A combined 105mm and 155mm artillery battery was also based at Quần Lợi.
-On the evening of 7 April elements of the People's Army of Vietnam (PAVN) 9th Division overran Quần Lợi, the 7th Regiment was ordered to destroy their heavy equipment and fall back to An Lộc.
-Once captured the PAVN used Quần Lợi as a staging base for units coming in from Cambodia to join the siege of An Lộc and key members of COSVN were based there to oversee the battle.
+A combined 105mm and 155mm artillery battery was also based at Quản Lợi.
+On the evening of 7 April elements of the People's Army of Vietnam (PAVN/VC) 9th Division overran Quản Lợi, the 7th Regiment was ordered to destroy their heavy equipment and fall back to An Lộc.
+Once captured the PAVN/VC used Quản Lợi as a staging base for units coming in from Cambodia to join the siege of An Lộc and key members of COSVN were based there to oversee the battle.

-On 8 August the ARVN 18th Division launched an assault to retake Quần Lợi but were stopped by the PAVN in the base's reinforced concrete bunkers.
+On 8 August the ARVN 18th Division launched an assault to retake Quản Lợi but were stopped by the PAVN/VC in the base's reinforced concrete bunkers.
 A further attack was launched on 9 August with limited gains and attacks on the base continued for the next 2 weeks eventually gaining one third of the base.
-The ARVN finally attacked the PAVN occupied bunkers with TOW missiles and M-202 rockets and this broke the PAVN defense forcing the remaining defenders to flee the base.
+The ARVN finally attacked the PAVN/VC occupied bunkers with TOW missiles and M-202 rockets and this broke the PAVN/VC defense forcing the remaining defenders to flee the base.

 Current use

 The base is largely overgrown but a small area appears to remain in use by the PAVN.

+In November 2022 Bình Phước Province announced plans to redevelop the Quản Lợi military airport into a 350-hectare special-purpose airport.